athif23/start-imba/README.md

 ### How to use:

+> Make sure you already have NodeJS installed on your pc.

-- Open terminal.
+- Open your terminal.
 - Run `npm install -g start-imba` or `yarn global add start-imba`.
 - To make new project, just type `start-imba project-name` or `start-imba create project-name`.
 - Select a few options, and done.

 > By default `start-imba` use yarn, it would check if you have yarn or not, if not it would install using `npm`.

 ### How to contribute: